Barricade on Jerusalem Avenue, Warsaw

-The barricade on Jerusalem Avenue in Warsaw was a defense structure built and manned by soldiers of the “Bolt” and “Kilinski” Battalions of the Home Army to protect a narrow passage between Srodmiescie Polnocne (Northern Downtown) and Srodmiescie Poludniowe (Southern Downtown) during the Warsaw Uprising.
+The barricade on Jerusalem Avenue was a defense structure built and manned by soldiers of the Bełt and Kilinski Battalions of the Home Army to protect a narrow passage between North Downtown to South Downtown during the Warsaw Uprising in 1944.
+It was located between 23 (then 17) and 27 Jerusalem Avenue in Warsaw.

 Origin

 After the Tehran Conference, where it was decided that German-occupied territories of Poland would be liberated by the Soviet Army, command of the Polish Armed Forces in the West formed a strategy to defend its borders based on the largest insurgent army in Europe – the Home Army.
 The strategy made its mark in history as Operation Tempest.
 Home Army soldiers were to attack German forces in large cities and welcome Soviet soldiers as guests on their soil.
 The Operation was successful in a number of cities, however, the Soviets immediately began to neutralize any sort of Polish resistance.
 The greatest challenge of the entire operation was an uprising in the Polish capital– Warsaw.
 In late July 1944, an operational plan of liberating the capital was created.
 The key elements consisted of capturing and defending main transport routes connecting western districts of Warsaw with the Praga district such as Wolska street, Leszno street, and Jerusalem Avenue.
 The Germans priority was to maintain a steady connection with the eastern bank of Vistula river, where Soviet troops were advancing.
 The Home Army, however, had to hold a connection between Srodmiescie Polnocne (Northern Downtown) and Srodmiescie Poludniowe (Southern Downtown).
 The “Bolt” Battalion led by Lieutenant Erwin Brenneisen was tasked with operating in that area.